University of Louisville: Belknap Campus development projects

 In 2009, the university unveiled its new master plan for the next 20 years with efforts from the University of Louisville Foundation and other affiliate partners.
 Several important projects under construction or planned at that time included a new student recreation center, soccer stadium, new residence halls and academic buildings.
 Furthermore, the reconstruction of the I-65 ramps to the Belknap Campus, converting the four lanes of Eastern Parkway into a two-lane road with bike lanes and a landscaped median to improve pedestrian access to the Speed School, the moving of several university offices to allow the existing facilities at Arthur Street and Brandeis Avenue to be converted to commercial property and restaurants.
-The Yum!
+The KFC Yum!
 Center (a men's basketball and volleyball practice facility) was completed in the fall of 2007.
 A 12000 sqft Olympic sports training/rehab center adjacent to Trager Stadium is under construction.
 Trager Plaza, a small plaza with a fountain, statue, and garden has been built with donations by the Trager Family on the south part of campus.
 The $37.5 million Student Recreation Center, located on the Fourth Street corridor along the western border of campus, opened in October 2013.
 The Province, The Bellamy and Cardinal Towne are three new student housing developments built to the southwest of campus, near the recreation center.
 All three were built by private developers, and The Province was built in tandem with Louisville's properties.
 In the short term, university provost Shirley Willihnganz expects the university to continue partnerships with private entities to build student housing.